YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * Ensure the user issuing backup commands has appropriate permissions before starting the backup.
 Backup files have the ownership of the user running MUPIP BACKUP.

 * There is one circumstance under which a MUPIP BACKUP is not advised.
-When your operational procedures call for taking backups of unmodified databases and journal files on rebooting a system after a crash, use an underlying operating system command (cp, cpio, gzip, tar, and so on) which will open the files read-only.
+When your operational procedures call for taking backups of unmodified databases and journal files when rebooting a system after a crash, use an underlying operating system command (cp, cpio, gzip, tar, and so on) which will open the files read-only.
 Note that for ordinary system crashes where the system simply stops writing to open files at power down, you can use MUPIP JOURNAL to recover journaled database files, and taking backups on reboot should not be required.
 However, for system crashes with the possibility of damage to files already written to disk (for example, if the crash involved an IO controller with the potential for having written random data to disk immediately prior to power down), such backups on reboot are appropriate.

 Example: